 Speaking of Shayne Ward, his 2005 X Factory victory meant that bookies' favourite Nizlopi's JCB Song was denied the chance of being the first "novelty" Christmas Number 1 since 2000's Bob The Builder.

-We're still recovering 26 years on, but a last-minute surge of affection for East 17's Stay Another Day, with huge sales for both, meant Mariah was left at Number 2, with only what was left of the advent calendar chocolate for company. :(
+We're still recovering, but back in 1994 a last-minute surge of affection for East 17's Stay Another Day, with huge sales for both, meant Mariah was left at Number 2, with only what was left of the advent calendar chocolate for company.
+History was repeated in 2020, when All I Want For Christmas Is You took second place to LadBaby's Don't Stop Me Eatin' on Christmas week.

 Kylie & Jason – Especially For You (1988)